-There may be days we have a delayed start time to allow road conditions to improve.
+There may be days that we decide to have a delayed start time to allow road conditions to improve.
 Before-care will not be available before a late start.

 Topeka Collegiate will communicate a closing through a parent alert text and local media.
 Every effort will be made to communicate a school closing as early as possible.